-Today we are going to talk about punctal plugs an how AMAZING they are!
+Today we are going to talk about punctal plugs and how AMAZING they are!

 Let me just back up a bit for those of you that have never heard of Sjögrens Syndrome.
 In most cases when you have an autoimmune disease you have a primary disease (mine is RA) and a secondary disease (mine is Sjögrens).
 Sjögrens is actually when your immune system attacks the moisture producing glands in your body.
 Dry mouth and dry eyes are the main complaint.
 You will always see me with a drink, or gum, or candy because otherwise I might as well be sucking on cotton balls.
-For more information on Sjögrens you can click here or click on the link to the right.
+For more information on Sjögrens you can click here.

 So back to these plugs.
 My eyes are soooo dry.
 I can never wear contacts.
 Even the great new moisture ones they come out with.
 Those just stick to my eyes and I have to pry them off.
 I know bad visual.
 Made me squeamish.
 So my optometrist suggested these plugs.
 The picture below is not the actual size!
 Can you imagine?